 Business Value of 3D in E-Commerce

 An obvious question at this point is: “What does this mean in business terms?”
 Well, to put it short: more profit.
 This answer alone will not satisfy you, so a bit more of detail on it: Product visualization is an extremely important part of the customer journey in e-commerce.
 Purchase decisions are made based upon the perceived look of the products and shoppers need to be convinced quickly, meaning that interactive experiences play a huge role within this process.
 Consumer expectations are created before the product has been shipped, and those need to be fulfilled once the product arrives, otherwise the product may be returned, which creates a lot of additional costs.
 In fact, high return rate is certainly one of the biggest challenges in e-commerce.
 Different players in the industry have conducted their own studies to discover the numbers behind these statements.
 Shopify, for instance, found that using AR technology contributed to a 2X lift in conversionson their merchants’ stores.
 As you can imagine, the chance of increasing conversion rates and decreasing returns is therefore a major reason why retailers are seeing a huge opportunity to increase their profit through 3D technology.
 You can learn more on this topic in our whitepaper 3D Workflows in Global E-Commerce.

 Why it is now possible

 3D technology has been around for many years and so far, has not found its way into mainstream applications.
 There are different reasons why a “3D revolution” is now possible.
 The game industry has played its part in this development, pushing the limits in different fields for decades, but that has only been visible to a relatively small audience.
-With powerful devices now widespread, smartphones becoming more powerful and users more used to 3D content, retail and online shopping will be able to utilize the benefits of 3D technology on a wider scale.
+With powerful devices now widespread, smartphones becoming more powerful and users more used to 3D content, retail and online shopping will be able to utilize the benefits of 3D technology on a wider scale, triggering an AR revolution.